 JERI has an easy check-in process that scales to meet your tournament size.
 Check-in is efficient, and can be run on any smartphone or tablet.
 The number of staff needed for check-in is dependent upon your tournament size.
 Once check-in is complete, just download the TDF file to your TOM computer(s) to start the tournament.
 TDF files can be downloaded in a number of ways - one large TDF that includes masters, seniors, and juniors, individually by division, or with juniors and seniors combined.

 Online pairings are an efficient way to notify players of round pairings.
 After round pairing is done in TOM, the TDF file is uploaded via a web page to the online pairings site.
 This normally takes less than a minute, and then pairings are available online for all players.
 We include a link to signs you can print out that include a QR code for players to use to navigate directly to your tournament’s online pairings.
-Paper pairings are still needed for now, as there are some players that do not have access to a smart phone.
+Paper pairings may still needed, if there are players that do not have access to a smart phone or the internet.
 But we’ve found that the number of players checking the paper versions are a small percentage of the total, which definitely saves time.

-Live roster dynamically builds as players check in.
-Once checked in, a player can view the live roster to verify that they are in the tournament and their information is correct.
-This helps catch mistakes earlier, which in turn means they can be fixed sooner, instead.
+Live roster dynamically builds as players check in or submit their decklist online.
+Once checked in or decklist submitted, a player can view the live roster to verify that they are in the tournament and their information is correct.
+This helps catch mistakes earlier, which in turn means they can be fixed sooner.

-The judge penalty system allows judges to view penalties assessed during the current tournament.
-Penalties are entered during the tournament throughout the day.
+The judge penalty system allows judges to enter and view penalties assessed during the current tournament.
+Judges are able to enter their own penalties as they are assessed during the tournament.
 Since this system is real time, other judges at the tournament can view both the penalty and the comments immediately after the penalty has been entered.
-Future enhancements will allow a judge to enter their own penalties as they assess them, and enter any comments they’d like to add.

 Tournament metrics provide an "at a glance" look at registrations for your upcoming tournaments.
 The metrics page shows your current registrations by division, by level (if applicable), and by date.